Visitor Information: Check at the Kluane Museum of Natural History.

 - Kluane Museum of Natural History has wildlife exhibits and displays of Native clothing, tools and weapons, and Yukon minerals.
 Open 9 a.m.–9 p.m. in summer.
 Black spruce burl bowls and crafts are a standard gift shop item in shops along the Alaska Highway and found in the Kluane Museum of Natural History along with other gift items.

-- Our Lady of the Holy Rosary Mission, built in 1944, the first church northwest of Whitehorse on the new Alcan Highway.
+- Our Lady of the Holy Rosary Mission, built in 1944, is the first church northwest of Whitehorse on the new Alcan Highway.

 - Glacier flightseeing of the Kluane National Park (the world’s largest non-polar icefields) from Rocking Star Adventures.